-- 3.5.3 Appendix 4 sets out in more detail how the council will publicise NDPs.
-As a brief summary, the council is required to consult on the following stages during the preparation of NDPs: - Neighbourhood Area Application the council will publicise the application for the creation of a neighbourhood area.
-We will bring the neighbourhood area application to the attention of people who live, work or carry out business in the area. - Neighbourhood Forum Application the council will publicise the application for the creation of a neighbourhood forum on our website for a minimum 6 week period. - Draft NDP the council will publicise the draft NDP on our website and invite comments, as well as bringing the consultation to the attention of people who live, work or carry out business in the NDP area.
-In addition we will notify the bodies referred to in the Neighbourhood Forum or Parish council's consultation statement. - 3.5.4 The council will offer support, advice and assistance to the Parish council or Neighbourhood Forum throughout the process of preparing the NDP.
-The support offered will be tailored to the needs of the group, but may include attendance at meetings, providing information and advice by e-mail and over the phone and directing the group to external sources for advice and assistance.
+- Neighbourhood Area Application the Council will publicise the application for the creation of a neighbourhood area.
+We will bring the neighbourhood area application to the attention of people who live, work or carry out business in the area. - Neighbourhood Forum Application the Council will publicise the application for the creation of a neighbourhood forum on our website for a minimum 6 week period. - Draft NDP the Council will publicise the draft NDP on our website and invite comments, as well as bringing the consultation to the attention of people who live, work or carry out business in the NDP area.
+In addition we will notify the bodies referred to in the Neighbourhood Forum or Parish Council's consultation statement.

+3.5.4 The Council will offer support, advice and assistance to the Parish Council or Neighbourhood Forum throughout the process of preparing the NDP.
+The support offered will be tailored to the needs of the group, but may include attendance at meetings, providing information and advice by email and over the phone and directing the group to external sources for advice and assistance.